bbaranoff/callerid_spoofing/README.md

 In 5 steps :)))

-Purchase an account on diamondcard.us (or any sip operator that have screen no clip option)
+Purchase an account on diamondcard.us (or any sip operator that have clip no screening option)

 ![](1.png)